jchappypig/react-workshop/README.md

 #### Try it out

 * Play around with the styles and make the button special to you - May be hot pink? round? 😆
-* Add a div called `Container` using styled-components to leave some padding before the `Button`
+* Add a div called `ButtonContainer` using styled-components to leave some padding inside the `Button`

 Time: 10mins